maitreyaranade/gitbook-pub-md/DigitalDesign/DigitalSystems.md

 ---
 # Binary storage and registers

-- The binary information in a digital computer must a physical existence in some medium for storing bits.
+- The binary information in a digital computer must have a physical existence in some medium for storing bits.
 - A binary cell is a device that possesses 2 stable states and is capable of storing one bit of information (0 or 1).

 ## Registers